RikVanHaaren/fontys_s3_portfolio/mxBikesClient_documentation/README.md

   - [2.4 Testing Documentation](#24-Testing-Documentation)

 ##  1. Introduction
 This document is used as a guide for the directory.
 In the chapters below you can see what the content is of each file and what learning goal I acquired.
 You can see the document with all the information if you click on a link below the description.
+Below you can see the concept presentation that I showed at the begin of this semester.
 ![concept_presentation](./utils/concept_presentation.gif)

 ## 2. Project Documentation
 ### 2.1 Requirements
 > Learning outcome: [Requirements and design](/learningOutcomes.md#6-Requirements-and-design)